salatmehl/a-career-upskill-project/README.md

 # a-career-upskill-project
-This is a webpage I use to practice AB testing setting different variants in Google Optimize.
+This is a webpage I use to practice AB testing setting up different variants in Google Optimize.

 Hi again!